bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 81°
-- Breezy and Mostly Cloudy
+- Breezy and Mostly Clear
-- 56% humidity
+- 52% humidity
 - 18 mph wind
-- 70% cloud cover
+- 37% cloud cover
-- 44 AQI 🟩
+- 46 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
 - 2.37 inches of rain expected in the next 48 hours